For some people glasses alone do not give the vision needed to comfortably read or perform daily tasks.

 For these people low vision aids can help to boost their vision.

-There are many eye conditions that can cause low vision for different reasons.
+There are many eye conditions that can cause low vision.
 Some examples of these conditions are age-related macular degeneration, diabetic retinopathy and maculopathy, retinitis pigmentosa and albinism.
 These conditions affect the eye in different ways, therefore it is important that the impact is fully understood in order to utilise the best possible vision available.

-At a low vision assessment, the conditions that affect the eyes can be discussed in full to determine the best possible help for each individual patient.
-It is useful to attend the assessment with a few daily tasks with which the patient is struggling.
-Throughout the appointment, different low vision aids can be tried to see if the task can be made easier.
+At a low vision test it can be useful to bring with you an example of the text you are struggling with as we can use this to demonstrate the different low vision aids we have on offer.
 For example, if a patient struggles with reading the cooking instruction on food packaging we would be able to try different magnifying glasses of varying strengths until the most suitable one is selected.
 Although the low vision aids can be very useful, we would also discuss other practical ideas for the home which may make daily tasks less difficult such as lighting, use of colour codes and tactile cues.
-Please click on the link at the side to find out more about the low vision aids.

 5-7 West Street,